Sam Harris (Daily Meditation 24. August 2022)

 In general, it is better to do it short and precise.
 And this is also the advice for other areas of practice such as playing the piano.

 One can also see the finger-snap as a moment of micro-awakening.
-(Gebel, 2022f)
+(Gebel, 2022f), of awareness of itself.

 The Royal Seal of Mahamudra, Vol One